 Mark holds an MBA, Finance (summa cum laude) from Oklahoma City University and a BS in Petroleum Engineering (Distinguished Scholar) from University of Oklahoma.
 He has completed leadership coursework at Harvard Business School and attended the Director’s College at Stanford Law.
 Mark has been recognized as CFO of the Year for a Large Public Company, San Fernando Valley Business Journal, and CFO of the Year for a Medium Public Company, Houston Business Journal.
 He is member and past chairman, Advisory Board, University of Oklahoma Mewbourne School of Petroleum Engineering and a member of numerous boards, including the Muscular Dystrophy Association, where he serves on the Executive Committee and is chairman of the Audit Committee.

-Cody Tranbarger is currently an Analyst at Casdin Capital, a life sciences-focused investment firm.
-In his role, Cody leads coverage of Genetic Medicines, an investing effort focused on next-generation therapeutic technologies, such as cell and gene therapies.
-Previously, Cody was an Investment Banking Analyst at Goldman Sachs, where he focused on the evaluation and execution of M&A and financing transactions for clients across the biotech sector.
-Cody graduated magna cum laude from Amherst College with a B.A. in Biology and Economics.
+Cody Tranbarger is biotech entrepreneur and investor.
+Cody is currently the Co-Founder of Revision Bio, a next-generating gene writing company, and holds a Consultant / Entrepreneur-in-Residence role at Atlas Venture, a biotech venture creation firm.
+Previously, Cody served as Analyst and Head of Genetic Medicines at Casdin Capital, where he led the firm’s investing effort focused on next-generation therapeutic technologies, such as cell and gene therapies.
+Cody began his career as an Investment Banking Analyst at Goldman Sachs, where he focused on the evaluation and execution of M&A and financing transactions for clients across the biotech sector.
+Cody graduated magna cum laude from Amherst College with a B.A. in Biology and Economics, and is an MS/MBA Biotechnology: Life Sciences candidate at Harvard Business School and Harvard Kenneth C. Griffin Graduate School of Arts and Sciences.

-Alexandra “Ali” is currently an Analyst at ARK Invest on the Genomic Revolution strategy.
+Ali joined ARK as an Analyst on the Genomic Revolution strategy in February 2020.
 She focuses on gene editing, stem cell and novel immunotherapy technologies.

 Ali has appeared on CNBC, Bloomberg and TD Ameritrade.
 She has been quoted and her research has been featured in Fortune, Business Insider, Nasdaq.com, Advisor Analyst, OPTO, ETF Trends, among other publications.
-She has been a featured speaker at the APSG conference, a guest lecturer at New York University and is an Industry Advisor for the Sanford School of Medicine.
+She has been a featured speaker at the Forbes and APSG conferences and guest lecturer at the University of Maryland and New York University.

 Mr. Warner is currently President, Gene Therapy at Poseida Therapeutics leading advancements across rare diseases.
 Mr. Warner brings significant biopharmaceutical experience in rare diseases and gene therapy.
 Prior to Poseida, he was with Novartis as Vice President, Gene Therapy and Rare Disease, he was responsible for leading efforts to commercialize multiple gene therapies.
 His prior roles include serving as a U.S. commercial leader in Hemophilia A at BioMarin Pharmaceuticals, in a variety of strategic and operational roles at Biogen, and in commercial launch roles in blood disorders at Baxalta, now a wholly owned subsidiary of Takeda.
 Mr. Warner has an MBA with an emphasis in marketing and finance and a Bachelor of Business Administration degree, both from Northwood University in Michigan.